Retiring Physician Checklist

 What considerations are there for physicians when thinking about retirement?

 Physician retirement is different.
-We are high earners but often start earning late after paying off a large debt.
-In addition, personal finance is not discussed openly, and retirement planning is seldom discussed.
+We are high earners but often start earning late and in debt.
+Physicians don’t discuss personal finance; when they do, it is not infrequently poor advice, and retirement planning is seldom raised as an item of discussion.

 Let’s discuss the physician retirement checklist’s who, what, where, when, and why.